 Applicants are encouraged to submit proposals that align with one or more of the following objectives:

-Most of the Active Thames grants awarded to date have been around £5000.
-Organisations seeking to apply for amounts higher than this should be in confident in the ability to meet multiple objectives, and ideally can demonstrate prior success in similar projects, although this is not essential.
-Previous beneficiaries of Active Thames grants are welcome to apply again.
+Organisations seeking to apply for amounts higher than £5,000 should be confident in their ability to deliver against multiple objectives, and ideally can demonstrate prior success in similar projects, although this is not essential.

 Applicants are also encouraged to clearly highlight in their applications how their projects support the wider objectives and outcomes of the Active Thames grant, namely to: